muratk5n/thirdwave/en/README.md

 ---

-Put two and two together; US looking at refining capacity, has crude..
+Put the two and two together; US looking at refining capacity, has crude..
 Maybe US will simply stop exporting, refine its own oil and release to the market, reintroducing the export ban?
 That'll get you an additional 8 mb/d of oil pretty quick.
 US could essentially double